JamesHagerman/Groc/README.md

 ## Building Groc

 Right now, all of the relavant bits are in `app/`.
 It's just a React app built on top of `create-react-app`.
-I used `yarn`. `npm` should work, but you're on your own.
+I use `yarn` but `npm` should work.

+Running this build will compile the front end code to `docs/` so it can be hosted on GitHub Pages.

 ```
-npm run build
+yarn run build
 ```

 Some day, maybe it'll get some more features that depend on a backend and that's what's kicking around in `api/` right now.